Modern & Medieval Languages

 BA: 4 years (Year 3 spent abroad)

-A Level or IB Higher Level in at least one modern language
+A Level or IB Higher Level in at least one of the languages to be studied

 A Level: A*AA

 MML Admissions Assessment (taken at interview).
 Two pieces of written work (submitted in advance of interview)